-How Can I Invest in Platinum?
+How Can You Invest in Platinum?

 What Is a Platinum ETF?

-Platinum ETFs enjoy all the benefits of ETFs, including diversified holdings and some tax benefits compared to mutual funds.
+Platinum ETFs enjoy all the benefits of ETFs.
+These include diversified holdings and some tax benefits, compared to mutual funds.
 Like ETFs covering any other sector, platinum ETFs can also be leveraged or inverse ETFs.
-These advanced trading tools utilize futures, options, and other derivatives to obtain the goal, which could be to short or outperform the market.
+These advanced trading tools use futures, options, and other derivatives to obtain the goal.
+This goal could be to short or outperform the market.

 List of Platinum ETFs

 Here is a list of platinum ETFs and ETNs for your research.
 Keep in mind that it isn't all that unusual for ETFs and ETNs to change their holdings, goals, tickers, and other characteristics.
 This list is meant as a guide to kickstart your research.
 You should dig further to ensure that these products will help you meet your goals.
 This list is current as of July 1, 2021.

 - PPLT: Aberdeen Platinum Physical Shares ETF

 - PLTM: GraniteShares Platinum Trust ETF